Over-Busy and Under-Productive? Stay Away from These 8 Common Time Sucks and Productivity Drains

 8. Non-Intuitive Software

-The biggest reason customers switch to Communifire is the complicated design and confusing interface of their existing intranet.
+The biggest reason customers switch to Axero is the complicated design and confusing interface of their existing intranet.
 Some come to us within a year of signing up with another vendor; not a happy predicament, yet they feel like they have no choice.
 To avoid making the same mistake, keep in mind that user experience is the only reason to have an intranet.

 Don’t buy it because it’s cheap, or because the name sounds familiar, or because it has an unusual feature.
 Buy it because it makes it easier for your employees to interact.
 That’s it.
 And only your employees can tell you if it works for them.
 That’s why we give you a free trial and ask you to use it full out.
 Don’t sign up for the free trial until you’re ready to roll it out to your workforce.
 Else, the trial window will close, but you still won’t know whether they like it better than what they have now.